Drew Estate Kentucky Fire Cured (Fat Molly) – Robusto (5 x 56)

 Kentucky Fire Cured.
 These are really interesting in principle alone.
 You get Kentucky and Virginia fire-cured tobacco as a starter.
 If you’re unfamiliar with fire curing, compared to the standard air-drying process, these tobaccos sit in barns that get filled with the smoke from burning hickory, maple, and oak wood.
 That tobacco then gets sent to the factory in Nicaragua, where it’s mixed with Nicaraguan and Brazilian Mata Fina filler.
 You then get a double wrapper of Tapa Negra at the head and Maduro San Andrés at the foot.
 Needless to say, it’s an interesting take on infusion and a more unique blend, so it was something I really wanted to try after learning about it.

-Journaling Date Cigar Appearance Draw Burn Flavors Overall Experience Base Rating Buy Again?
-Final Score
+Journaling Date Cigar Appearance Draw Burn Flavors Overall Experience Buy Again?
+Base Rating Final Score Comments

 The Review